 Keoni Lee brings a wealth of experience to HIR as a successful social entrepreneur and participant in HIR’s inaugural cohort.

 He co-founded ʻŌiwi TV – a media production company that leverages the power of media to reshape the narratives of the modern Hawaiian experience.
-He also co-founded Waiwai Collective, a contemporary Hawaiian gathering space growing a community and movement grounded in collective values and shared responsibilities to mobilize systemic change in Hawaiʻi.
+He also co-founded Waiwai Collective – a contemporary Hawaiian gathering space growing a community and movement grounded in collective values and shared responsibilities to mobilize social change in Hawaiʻi.

 Keoni has a MBA from the Shidler College of Business at the University of Hawaiʻi at Mānoa.
-His leadership accomplishments garnered his selection for the Omidyar Fellows program, the First Nations Futures Program, 2021 HVCA Investor of the Year, and RSF Social Finance Just Economy Institute Fellow, Integrated Capital Institute Fellowship.
-He is a member of Toniic, the global action community for impact investing, and serves on numerous nonprofit boards with a focus on education and local food production.
+His leadership accomplishments garnered his selection as a fellow in the Omidyar Fellows program, the First Nations Futures Program, the Just Economy Institute, and was named 2021 HVCA Investor of the Year along with HIR Co-Founder Lisa Kleissner.
+He is a member of Toniic, the global action community for impact investing, and serves on numerous non-profit boards with a focus on education and local food production.

 Lisa Kleissner